-Unemployed people who are eligible to participate in the scheme are selected and contacted by the Department of Social Protection – see 'Selection process' below.
+Unemployed people who are eligible to participate in the scheme are selected and contacted by the Department of Employment Affairs and Social Protection – see 'Selection process' below.

 Type of project